 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from all 19,047 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through November.
+These interactive presentations contain the latest oil & gas production data from all 25,309 horizontal wells in the Permian (Texas & New Mexico) that started producing from 2008/2009 onward, through November.

 The ‘Advanced Insights’ presentation is displayed below:

-Later this week we will have a post on the Eagle Ford.
+Early next week, we will have a new post on the Eagle Ford.